 The BIC is a place where I can help both teens and people of all ages to develop their business ideas, learn new skills and technology, and have a safe place to learn, grow, and connect with others.

 We're excited to have you too Ines!
 This next year will have some big opportunities to connect with our community and make a difference.

-Ed has a strong background in community-based digital media production and has a multidisciplinary background in broadcast, videography, digital media production, and social media and live event promotion.
-And he joins the team as someone who understands the vision for BIC Media Labs in the community.
+Ed has a strong background in community-based digital media production and a multidisciplinary background in broadcast, videography, digital media production, and social media and live event promotion.
+And he joins the team as someone who understands the future roll BIC Media Labs seeks to fill in the local community.

 I am excited to be one of the Business Innovation Center's new staff members and I plan to become deeply engaged with the center's activities as its expansion is completed.
 As the center's Director of the BIC Media Labs, I plan to develop and expand our recording schedules and to include a variety of programming derived from multiple sources, including local businesses, clubs, organizations and arts collaboratives.

 I intend to support and build upon our current programming, such as the “Full Steam Ahead” broadcast.
 I plan to include additional programming that might be of interest to local viewers, such as newsworthy items regarding Boston's South Shore.
 I will be pleased to support the BIC's efforts to benefit local organizations and businesses, by reaching out to them and including them in our programming, promotions and on-air local reporting.
 I will facilitate in broadening the BIC's relationship to the Fall River community by demonstrating goodwill to these organizations in all communications.